soundpress/RulesOfNYC/docs/c19/index.rst

-   (4) An E-Hail Application may permit Passengers to split a fare if this feature is provided by the party processing the fare payment.

 (b) Trip Data Collection and Transmission.
-An E-Hail Application Provider must ensure that an E-Hail Application collects and stores relevant trip information to obtain a complete trip record, and transmits such data to the Technology System or the Commission in compliance with the requirements in 35 RCNY § 78-21(c).
+An E-Hail Application Provider must ensure that an E-Hail Application collects and stores relevant trip information to obtain a complete trip record, and transmits such data to the Technology System or the Commission in compliance with the requirements in 35 RCNY § 78-21(e).